NL33/electron-git/znext.md

 -run git, and have it save that version in a way you can view: html, or rtf -compare prior versions: plain text comparison.

+# What about if could get back as a document the discourse version?

+electron show: looks great
+shows up as html, with simple tags added in. could potentially turn to markdown for github upload

+file sizes:
+140 kb

 # Clipboard HTML
 copy text to clipboard, read as html, write to html file.

 showing doc on electron: looks great, even tables. pasting back into word from electron: looks good, though changes font size.
+Github: doesn't look good. shows the big intro

 word doc (50 pages) = 49kb
 html doc = 281 kb